chill0121/Supervised-Sleep/database/schema_info.md

 | daily_sleep_id | UUID  | FOREIGN KEY $\rightarrow$ `daily_sleep(id)` ON DELETE SET NULL | Links to daily sleep summary |
 | daily_activity_id | UUID | FOREIGN KEY $\rightarrow$ `daily_activity(id)` ON DELETE SET NULL | Links to daily activity summary |
 | pending        | BOOLEAN | NOT NULL DEFAULT FALSE | Indicates if data is incomplete          |

 ---

+This schema now includes the additions found in the dictionary format.
+Let me know if you need further changes or details!

+---
 ---